Fourth of July Decorations | How create a range of vignettes with red, white & blue candles, flowers, ribbons and stars in recycled glass ::

 Cupcake Liners Make Perfect Decorations

-I love the texture, colors and whimsy of cupcake liners, and I use them whenever I can, besides when making cupcakes….
+I use them whenever I can, besides when making cupcakes….
 So, Next take the cupcake liners and some pieces from your floral pick and glue them to the inside of your cupcake liners.

 Place your small dessert cup inside of the liner and add your votive candle.